LiuYuancheng/CppLearningProgram/projects/24hours/README.md

 ##### Introduction

-This project is used test all the code in the C++ self learning box < Sams Teach Your self C++ in 24 hours>
+This project is used test all the code in the C++ self learning book < Sams Teach Your self C++ in 24 hours>

 #### Program Setup